Our Constitution: The Bill of Rights (Grades 7–9)

 - The Bill of Rights (Full Text) (PDF)

 - Review the information from Lesson 1 in the introduction as well as the procedures.

 - Hand out the graphic organizer “Analyzing Amendments 6–10.”

-- The teacher then “share reads” these amendments with the students.
-This is done by having the students follow along silently while the teacher begins reading aloud.
-The teacher models prosody, inflection, and punctuation.
-The teacher then asks the class to join in with the reading after a few sentences while the teacher continues to read along with the students, still serving as the model for the class.
+- “Share read” these amendments with the students.
+This is done by having the students follow along silently while you begin reading aloud, modeling prosody, inflection, and punctuation.
+Then ask the class to join in with the reading after a few sentences while you continues to read along with the students, still serving as the model.
 This technique will support struggling readers as well as English Language Learners (ELL).

-- The teacher now asks the students to continue with the rest of the amendments for today’s lesson.
+- Ask the students to continue with the rest of the amendments for today’s lesson.
 As they complete the amendments you can share out some of the best results so that the students know if they are on the right track and to acknowledge them for their critical-thinking skills.